 The U.S. Geological Survey conducts post-fire debris-flow hazard assessments for many major fires across the Western United States.
 The information from these assessments is provided in an interactive map, allowing users to view fires by location or name and access detailed maps of debris-flow probability in the area affected by each fire.
 Users can select fires by year back to 2013.

 This course is intended for geologists involved in Light Non-Aqueous Phase Liquid (LNAPL) assessment and remediation.
-Roger Lamb, the course presenter, provides information on the development of high resolution conceptual site models that can be used to guarantee the project goals are met.
+This course provides information on the development of high resolution conceptual site models that can be used to guarantee the project goals are met.
 The class will cover advantages of a high resolution LNAPL Conceptual Site Model (LCSM); design and implementation of a high resolution investigation field program; case studies and end uses of a high resolution LCSM.

 The surge in recent years of earthquake activity associated with some oil and gas operations, most notably in Oklahoma, has spurred a range of actions and responses from state geoscientists and regulators.
 States have taken measures to monitor these earthquakes and moderate the activities that may be causing them, particularly the deep underground injection of large volumes of wastewater.
 Many states with extensive oil and gas operations but little or no increased earthquake activity have also adopted practices to prevent and prepare for potential induced earthquakes in their area.

 Coastal hazards are a widespread challenge that cost millions (and sometimes billions) of dollars in the U.S. every year due to property loss and spending on mitigation measures.
 Based on the most recent U.S. Census, over 39% of the U.S. population lives in areas that may undergo significant coastal flooding during a 100-year flood event.
 Additionally, six of the ten most expensive weather-related disasters in U.S. history have been caused by coastal storms.